 Step 1: Registering Your Complaint and Our Transparent Procedure

-Please contact your dedicated Customer Services Executive or Business Development Manager to let them know you are not satisfied and discuss with them how we can help to resolve the issue.
+Please contact your dedicated Business Electricity Customer Services Executive or Account Manager to let them know you are not satisfied and discuss with them how we can help to resolve the issue.
 They will then initiate our transparent complaints procedure to help achieve a resolution.

 If you have mislaid their contact details or do not have them to hand, we have provided our general contact details below: